 First is through diversification.
-The infrastructure sector comprises many kinds of projects from schools to renewable energy, telecommunications to airports, they all provide crucial services to the economy and have a low correlation to traditional asset classes.
+The infrastructure sector comprises many kinds of projects from schools to renewable energy, telecommunications to sewage networks, they all provide crucial services to the economy and have a low correlation to traditional asset classes.
 This means, they have the ability to protect portfolios from downturns in the economic cycle (downside mitigation).

 Investing in infrastructure assets can also insulate against rises in inflation since they can have income streams directly linked to the rate of inflation, protecting income returns in real terms.

 The government says it will prioritise investment in renewable energy, and improving transport networks, hospitals and schools.
 These sectors are the cornerstone of the UK’s economic and social welfare, reflected in the UK Government’s 2020 Spring budget, pledging £640 billion of gross capital investment into roads, railways, communications, schools and hospitals by 2024-25.1.
 Furthermore in 2019, Chancellor of the Exchequer at the time, Sajid Javid committed to spending 3% of UK GDP on national infrastructure.
 The announcement continues the commitments made in the 2016-2021 National Infrastructure Strategy which pledged £300 billion to UK projects.
 This creates ample opportunities for investors seeking long term, stable projects.
 In fact, the UK is one of the most attractive countries for renewable energy and infrastructure investment, and in the past few years the listed infrastructure sector has achieved attractive returns; stable dividend growth; and consistent premium ratings.